-Engagement of stakeholders is vital to a successful MTR.1 Stakeholder involvement should include interviews with stakeholders who have project responsibilities, including but not limited to executing agencies, senior officials and task team/ component leaders, key experts and consultants in the subject area, Project Board, project stakeholders, academia, local government and CSOs, etc. Additionally, the MTR team is expected to conduct field missions to Bangkok, Koh Samui, Chiang Mai, Khon Kaen and Nakorn Ratchasima and have consultations with the following on-site organizations.
+Engagement of stakeholders is vital to a successful MTR.2 Stakeholder involvement should include interviews with stakeholders who have project responsibilities, including but not limited to Kenya Wildlife Service, Maasai Wilderness Conservation Trust, the Big Life Foundation and African Conservation Centre as executing agencies, senior officials and task team/component leaders, key experts and consultants in the subject area, Project Board, project stakeholders, academia, local government and CSOs, etc. Additionally, the MTR team is expected to conduct field missions to the Greater Amboseli, including the following project sites: Tsavo and Chyulu Hills.